 Please pack as lightly as possible for this tour (noting the expected weight allowance of the domestic flights detailed above).
 A medium, soft-sided, and robust duffle bag is likely to work best for packing in the tour vehicles and on the planes we will use.
-We recommend a daypack is used to keep items that you wish to use daily when in the vehicle or when birding in the field.
-Our ground team can store excess luggage in a secure location for times we are away from Port Moresby.
+We recommend a daypack be used to keep items that you wish to use daily when in the vehicle or when birding in the field.
+A small overnight bag (or your daypack) will be best for our overnight trip from Kiunga to Kwatu Camp, with the rest of the luggage being stored securely at our accommodation in Kiunga.